indigos33k3r/self-paced-education/udacity/cs253-web-development/notes/lesson1/2-html.md

     * `<div>`
     * `<table>`

-There are two other tags to mention before we move on:
+There are two other tags to mention before we move on: `div` and `span`.

-The HTML `<div>` and `<span>` tags can be considered more "generic" elements than `<p>` or `<b>`.
+The HTML `<div>` and `<span>` tags can be considered more "generic" elements than something like `<p>` or `<b>`.
 Span is inline, and div is block, but what you need to remember is that they simply wrap their content and can have styles applied to them using CSS.
 Other elements can as well, but span and div don't do anything by default, which makes them unique.

 **HTML Documents**